1995parham-teaching/go-lecture/README.md

 ## Outline

-1. Hello World
+0. Hello World
-2. Constants and Variables
+1. Constants and Variables
+2. Calculation
+3. Conditions
+4. Loops
+5. Strings

 ## Presented in
 Beside the Ineternet Engineering course it presented in the following events: